sourceduty/Tweet_Marketplace/README.md

 ## FEATURES

--Buy and sell tweets that are scheduled before and after large events.
+- Buy and sell tweets that are scheduled before and after large events.
--Buy and sell tweets on holidays and birthdays.
+- Buy and sell tweets on holidays and birthdays.
--Buy and sell tweets that are sent to celebrities and public figures.
+- Buy and sell tweets that are sent to celebrities and public figures.